-- Have special educational needs (SEN) or disabilities). - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification, or sexuality. - Are at risk of criminal or sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers.
+- Have special educational needs (SEN) or disabilities. - Are young carers. - May experience discrimination due to their race, ethnicity, religion or belief, gender identification, or sexuality, or may experience Adultification bias - Are at risk of criminal or sexual exploitation, honour-based abuse or radicalisation. - Are asylum seekers.

-• Are known to be living in difficult situations e.g., where there are issues at home, such as: substance abuse/misuse, mental health, or domestic violence or where a family member has mental health needs.

-- Are at risk due to their own mental health needs. - Are within the care system and are looked after or previously looked after.
+- Are known to be living in difficult situations e.g., where there are issues at home, such as: substance abuse/misuse, mental health, or domestic violence or where a family member has mental health needs. - Are at risk due to their own mental health needs. - Are within the care system and are looked after or previously looked after.